 The never-ending experiment…

-Life is quite the journey.
+Life can be quite the journey.
 It can feel like this never-ending experiment where we’re constantly learning about ourselves, others, and everything around us.
 This reminds me of the days back in grammar school when I worked on those science fair projects.
 I remember those large tri-fold poster boards like they were yesterday.
 I can still picture myself staying up for several nights to perfect the layout.
 I think I enjoyed designing the display more than the actual science experiment, especially since it gave me creative control over how the information was presented.
 There was always so much content to fit - the title, purpose, question, materials, method, data, results, and conclusion - and it all had to be visually appealing and easily understood, so you just couldn’t place information on the poster board just any old kind of way.

 Morgan